The-Marcy-Lab-School/github-setup/README.md

 ## Configuring Github with your Terminal

-1. In your Terminal, Run the following lines:
+1. In your Terminal, Run the following lines.
+Be sure to replace `Your Name` and `Your Github Email Address` with your actual Github login information:

 ```sh
 git config --global user.name "Your Name"